 CPA is seeking the renewal of an innovation plan developed in 2011.
 Administrators, faculty, and other staff employed by the school will receive a copy of the Innovation Plan.
 By accepting employment at CPA, employees are showing their belief in and commitment to the innovation plan.
-Our Collaborative School Committee meets monthly and more as needed for whole school decision making purposes.
+Because the school has not opened, a Collaborative School Committee is not in place.

-APPENDIX D
+APPENDIX D UIP Data and Goals